t3kt/raytk/docs/_reference/operators/sdf2d/index.md

     status: beta
   - name: trapezoidSdf2d
   - name: triangleSdf2d
+    summary: SDF for a 2D triangle.
   - name: triangularGridSdf2d
   - name: vesicaSdf2d
+    summary: SDF for a 2d vesica, which is a shape based on the overlap between two circles.
   - name: vesicaSegmentSdf2d
   - name: wedgeSdf2d
     status: beta